splanck/vlibc/vlibcdoc.md

 series approximations
 and are suitable for basic calculations but may lack high precision.

+`math.h` also defines macros to classify floating-point values. `isnan(x)` returns non-zero when `x` is not a number, `isinf(x)` detects positive or negative infinity, and `isfinite(x)` reports true only for finite values.
+When the compiler supplies built-ins for these checks the macros map directly to them, otherwise simple fallback tests are used.

 ## Process Control

 Process-related functionality resides in the **process** module.
 It provides